athena-framework/website/docs/components/negotiation.md

 ### Views

-An [ART::View][] is intended to act as an in between returning raw data and an [ART::Response][].
+An [ATH::View][] is intended to act as an in between returning raw data and an [ATH::Response][].
 In other words, it still invokes the [view](README.md#4-view-event) event, but allows customizing the response's status and headers.
 Convenience methods are defined in the base controller type to make creating views easier.
-E.g. [ART::Controller#view][].
+E.g. [ATH::Controller#view][].

 ### View Format Handlers

 By default Athena uses `json` as the default response format.
-However it is possible to extend the [ART::View::ViewHandler][] to support additional, and even custom, formats.
-This is achieved by creating an [ART::View::FormatHandlerInterface][] instance that defines the logic needed to turn an [ART::View][] into an [ART::Response][].
+However it is possible to extend the [ATH::View::ViewHandler][] to support additional, and even custom, formats.
+This is achieved by creating an [ATH::View::FormatHandlerInterface][] instance that defines the logic needed to turn an [ATH::View][] into an [ATH::Response][].

 The implementation can be as simple/complex as needed for the given format.
 Official handlers could be provided in the future for common formats such as `html`, probably via an integration with some form of tempting engine utilizing [custom annotations](config.md#custom-annotations) to specify the format.

 ### Adding/Customizing Formats

-[ART::Request::FORMATS][] represents the formats supported by default.
-However this list is not exhaustive and may need altered application to application; such as [registering][Athena::Routing::Request.register_format] new formats.
+[ATH::Request::FORMATS][] represents the formats supported by default.
+However this list is not exhaustive and may need altered application to application; such as [registering][Athena::Framework::Request.register_format] new formats.

 ## Example

 The following is a demonstration of how the various negotiation features can be used in conjunction.
 The example includes:

-1. Defining a custom [ART::View::ViewHandler][] for the `csv` format.
+1. Defining a custom [ATH::View::ViewHandler][] for the `csv` format.
 1. Enabling content negotiation, supporting `json` and `csv` formats, falling back to `json`.
-1. An endpoint returning an [ART::View][] that sets a custom HTTP status.
+1. An endpoint returning an [ATH::View][] that sets a custom HTTP status.

 ```crystal
 require "athena"